RUSA awards

-The Reference and User Services Association (RUSA) is a division of the American Library Association.
-It was created from the Reference and Services Division (RASD) in 1996 which was created from a merger of the Adult Services Division and the Reference Services Division in 1972.
+The Reference and User Services Association (RUSA) is a division of the American Library Association (ALA).
+In 1972, the Adult Services Division and the Reference Services Division of the ALA were merged into the Reference and Adult Services Division (RASD), which created the RUSA in 1996.

-RUSA honors books and media with major annual awards.
-Awards are selected by RUSA's Collection Development and Evaluation Section (CODES) committees, the Business Reference and Service Section (BRASS) and the History Section (HS).
+RUSA gives out annual awards to notable books, media, and professional librarians.
+Awards are selected by RUSA's Collection Development and Evaluation Section (CODES) committees, the Business Reference and Service Section (BRASS), and the History Section (HS).

 Book and Media Awards include "Notable Books for Adults", selected by the RUSA Notable Books Council since 1944.
 The Notable Books Council is in the RUSA CODES Section.

-RUSA also recognizes outstanding professional achievement in reference librarianship and its many specialties with annual achievement awards at the Division level and by each section.
+RUSA also recognizes outstanding professional achievement in reference librarianship and its many specialties with annual achievement awards at the division level and by each section.

 2024 awards

-RUSA awards the year's best in fiction, nonfiction, poetry, audiobook narration, reference materials and more, hand-picked by RUSA expert selection committees that work closely with adult readers.
-The sections that give book and media awards are CODES, BRASS and the History Section.
+The association annually recognizes fiction, nonfiction, poetry, audiobook narration, and reference materials.
+Recipients are selected by committees composed of professionals who specialize in adult services.
+The sections that give book and media awards are CODES, BRASS, and the History Section.

 RUSA also honors librarians with professional achievement awards.
-Each RUSA Section gives awards in its area of specialization.
+Each RUSA section gives awards in its area of specialization.

-CODES – Section – Book and Media Awards
+CODES book and media awards

-Awards given by the RUSA Collection Development and Evaluation Section (CODES) Committees.
+These awards are given by the RUSA Collection Development and Evaluation Section (CODES) committees.

 Andrew Carnegie Medals for Excellence in Fiction and Nonfiction

-The Andrew Carnegie Medals for Excellence in Fiction and Nonfiction supported by the Carnegie Corporation of New York is administered by the American Library Association.
+The Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, supported by the Carnegie Corporation of New York, are administered by the American Library Association.
 The Reference and User Services Association (RUSA) and Booklist cosponsor the awards.
 Selection is by three former members of the RUSA CODES Notable Books Council and editors from Booklist.